Blanched (skin removed) Almond Flour

 BTW- I get no money if you buy almond flour.
 Honeyville grain has absolutely no idea who I am 🙂

 Coconut flour is also a very healthy gluten free flour and is high in fiber, which many children in the autism spectrum really need.
-Coconut flour may seem expensive because (at least at my health food store) it costs between $8 -$9 for a 2 lb. bag, but trust me-coconut flour goes a long way.
+Coconut flour may seem expensive because it costs between $8 -$9 for a 2 lb. bag, but trust me-coconut flour goes a long way.
 It is so absorbent you only need from 1/4 to 1/2 the amount of other flours.
 You always need to sift it because it tends to clump and you should use it sparingly because it has a strong coconut flavor.
 But if used correctly makes for a great tasting treat with no hint of coconut.
 When I create recipes I usually use 2 eggs per 1/4 C of coconut flour.

 Palm Sugar/Coconut Palm Sugar

 Palm sugar is the nectar harvested from coconut palm trees and tastes very similar to brown sugar, but with more of a caramel flavor without the metallic ending.
 It can be used as a 1:1 substitute for cane sugar, but because of the dark brown color will alter the color of your food.
 It has a lower glycemic index than cane sugar, agave, or honey.
 It is also high in minerals including potassium, magnesium and zinc, as well as vitamins B2, B3, and B6.
 Look for palm sugar that is unbleached, organic, unfiltered and free of preservatives (most are).
 This is quickly becoming my sweetener of choice.
-Per 2 tsp palm sugar contains 20 calories, no fat, and 5 carbs (sugar).
+Per 2 tsp’s palm sugar contains 20 calories, no fat, and 5 carbs (sugar).

 Arrowroot Flour/Tapioca Flour